External Ids for CUL4A Gene

 GeneCards Summary for CUL4A Gene

 CUL4A (Cullin 4A) is a Protein Coding gene.
-Diseases associated with CUL4A include xeroderma pigmentosum, variant type.
-Among its related pathways are DNA Double-Strand Break Repair and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
-GO annotations related to this gene include ubiquitin protein ligase binding.
-An important paralog of this gene is CUL1.
+Diseases associated with CUL4A include Xeroderma Pigmentosum Group E and Xeroderma Pigmentosum, Variant Type.
+Among its related pathways are Transcription-Coupled Nucleotide Excision Repair (TC-NER) and DNA Double-Strand Break Repair.
+Gene Ontology (GO) annotations related to this gene include ubiquitin protein ligase binding.
+An important paralog of this gene is CUL4B.